WorkbookConnection object (Excel)

-A connection is a set of information needed to obtain data from an external data source other than an Microsoft Office Excel 2007 workbook.
+A connection is a set of information needed to obtain data from an external data source other than a Microsoft Excel workbook.